the French flag Aristotle

 At the Academy

-Aristotle was born in 384 BC in Stagire in Macedonia.
-His father was the king's physician, but died when Aristotle was 11.
+Aristotle was born in 384 BC in Stagira, in Macedonia.
+His father was the king's physician, but died when Aristotle was eleven.
 He was brought up by his brother-in-law.

-His thirst for knowledge led Aristotle to study in Athens at the age of 17, around 367 BC.
+His thirst for knowledge led Aristotle to Athens at the age of seventeen, around 367 BC.
 After an unsuccessful attempt at Isocrates' school, he turned to Plato's Academy.
-Plato was in Sicily at the time, trying in vain to apply his political principles.
+Plato was in Sicily at the time, trying in vain to put his political principles into practice.

 For twenty years, until 347 BC, Aristotle studied under Plato.
 A brilliant student, he became Plato's assistant.

-In fact, Diogenes Laƫrtius tells us that this Aristotle was the only one [...] to listen to Plato reading his treatise on the soul; all the other listeners left before the end
+In fact, Diogenes Laërtius tells us that this Aristotle was the only one [...] to listen to Plato reading his treatise on the soul; all the other listeners left before the end.

-During this period he wrote 19 works of Platonic philosophy, including Eudemian Ethics.
+During this period he wrote nineteen works of Platonic philosophy, including Eudemian Ethics.
 Some of these were dialogues, now lost.

-However, after a few years he began to reject certain aspects of Plato's thought.
-Plato remarked: Aristotle has done to me as a foal that rebels against its mother
+Over time, however, he began to pull away from certain aspects of Plato's thought.
+Plato remarked: Aristotle has done to me as a foal that rebels against its mother.

-Although no chronology is certain, it is estimated that he then wrote, from -350, some books of the Physics, the third book of the treatise On the Soul, some books of the Metaphysics, and the beginning of the Politics.
+Although no precise chronology can be established, it is thought that from around 350 BC he wrote several books of the Physics, the third book of the treatise On the Soul, several books of the Metaphysics, and the opening sections of the Politics.

 In 347, Plato died.
-Who was to succeed him at the head of the Academy?
-The question arose.
-Yet it was not Aristotle who was chosen, but Speusippus, Plato's nephew.
+The question of who would succeed him at the head of the Academy arose — yet it was not Aristotle who was chosen, but Speusippus, Plato's nephew.

 Travels

-Depressed, Aristotle set off with Xenocrates and Theophrastus, two fellow students, to Assos, in the Troad.
-There he founded a kind of branch of the Academy.
-His curiosity about the natural world shone through in the many observations he made at this time of the fauna around him.
+Disheartened, Aristotle set off with Xenocrates and Theophrastus, two fellow students, to Assos in the Troad, where he founded a kind of branch of the Academy.
+His curiosity about the natural world was evident in the many observations he made during this period of the fauna around him.

 When the local king was executed by the Persians, he took refuge in Mytilene, on the island of Lesbos, where he was welcomed by Theophrastus.
 There he opened a second school and began writing his History of Animals.